-Pharmacologic therapy is usually ineffective; quitting tobacco is the only known measure to prevent TAO progression.
-The vessels medium and small sized arteritis, endovascular revascularization or surgical possibility chances are very low due to the lack of a distal objective for revascularization.
+Pharmacological therapy is usually ineffective; quitting tobacco is the only known measure to prevent TAO progression.
+In the medium- and small-sized arterial vessels, endovascular revascularization or surgical possibility chances are very low due to the lack of a distal objective for revascularization.
 With the evolution of the disease, the only possible option is amputation.

 There is no satisfying treatment for Buerger’s disease yet.
-Nevertheless, the signs and symptoms of this disease can be controlled and treated by raising the blood flow, abandoning the habit of tobacco and its products, escaping cold climate and in certain situations, devising the affected nerves operated.
-The nerves are operated to cut down to abolish pain.
-This is all done via a surgical practice named as sympathectomy.
-You can raise the circulation by taking an inadequately amount of liquids and staying energetic.
+Nevertheless, the signs and symptoms of this disease can be controlled and treated by raising the blood flow, abandoning the habit of smoking tobacco or using its products, escaping cold climate, and in certain situations, operating on the affected nerves.
+The nerves are surgically severed to stop the pain via a procedure called sympathectomy.
+You can raise the circulation by taking an adequate amount of liquids and staying energetic.

-Vascular surgery is a process in which a bypass of the blocked vein is done.
-A vein is taken from a different part of the patient’s body or an artificial grafting which is then connected to the affected vein.
-Thus, allowing the blood to bypass the constricted area.
-Avoid the deterioration of the signs and symptoms by abandoning smoking and residing away from some other secondhand smoke.
+Vascular surgery is a process, in which a bypass of the blocked vein is implanted.
+A vein is taken from a different part of the patient’s body or an artificial grafting, which is then connected to the affected vein, thus allowing the blood to bypass the constricted area.

 The correct answers can be found below the references.